Visualizing healthcare system dynamics in biomedical big data

 - Time Period - Month (month of the year, January to December)

-Try our heatmap visualizations illustrating patient survival rates following a white blood cell (WBC) count laboratory test.
+- Try a stand-alone example of our laboratory test heatmap visualization illustrating patient survival rates following a white blood cell (WBC) count laboratory test.
 Patients are grouped by the value of the test result as well as the time of day of the test, in either 24 one-hour blocks or 3 eight-hour blocks.

 Consistent with our Data Sharing Policy, we are pleased to share datasets that we have been using to develop and test our software.

 - Our first dataset contains 100,000 records for each of 97 common laboratory tests and 1 million white blood cell (WBC) count tests.
 The data come from Brigham and Women's Hospital and Massachusetts General Hospital in Boston, Massachusetts, between 1986 and 2004.
-Instructions on how to obtain the dataset can be found here.
+Please complete the Data Use Agreement to obtain access to this dataset.

 - Our second dataset contains more than 8 million records for 272 laboratory tests, along with three-year survival rates and 30-day readmission rates of the patients.
-The manuscript describing the data is currently under review.
-We will make the dataset available here upon acceptance to the journal.
+Please complete the Data Use Agreement to obtain access to this dataset.